Ever wonder what goes into a marriage green card fraud determination by immigration officials?

 Why Understanding The USCIS Green Card Fraud Indicators Checklist Is Crucial

 She stated that one of her favorite Immigration Law projects is to give her students a copy of the USCIS Fraud Referral Sheet, then ask them to evaluate the merits of three applications, taking into account the factors stated in the sheet.

 She noted the exercise focuses on the role of lawyers in preparing clients and cases for USCIS green card interviews.

 Most, if not all, of the USCIS factors are subject to varying interpretations in a wide range of situations.

-During my career as a immigration lawyer in Riverside, I have battled on countless occasions to clarify the government’s depiction of such issues.
+During my career as an mmigration lawyer, I have battled on countless occasions to clarify the government’s depiction of such issues.

 But just a quick glance at the factors listed should cause any immigrant rights advocate a degree of concern about how certain human behaviors, which may seem normal to many individuals, could lead to a suspicion of immigration fraud.

 For instance, take the following partial list of potential fraud indicators: being late to the interview, extreme nervousness, and eye contact.

 In large cities like Riverside, being late to a USCIS green card marriage interview is not out of the ordinary.
 Traffic, weather, poor roads all contribute to driving futility.
-Yet, in many instances, this is one of the most common mistakes in a green card marriage case that can be avoided.
+Yet, in many instances, this is a common mistake in green card marriage cases that can be avoided.